FOLLOW US

 Heavy rainfall is common throughout Italy in winter, which can cause local flooding.
 Monitor local media, weather reports and follow the advice of local authorities in affected areas.

-High waters are a common occurrence in Venice during the winter months and can cause flooding in parts of the city.
+High waters are a common occurrence in Venice and can cause flooding in parts of the city.

 Earthquakes

-Many parts of Italy lie on a major seismic fault line, which means that minor tremors and earthquakes are a regular occurrence.
+Many parts of Italy lie on a major seismic fault line, which means that minor tremors and earthquakes happen regularly.
 Learn more about what to do before, during, and after an earthquake.

 Before you travel check that: